 - Stick to a schedule.
 Several mailings in sequence, building on a theme and creating brand awareness, pay off.

 - Use a professional.
 Here at Midwest, our copywriter is known to mock up truly pitiful design pieces (in Word or PowerPoint, no less), much to the horror of our creative director.
 Yes, the technology is there – in theory – to make everyone a designer.
-But we strongly urge you to use a professional – especially if your mail services expert offers writing and design assistance as a value-added service.
+But we strongly urge you to use a professional – especially if your mail services specialist offers writing and design assistance as a value-added service.
 The same goes for designing your overall campaign.
 Mail can be hard.
 Professional partners can take on the lion’s share of the load, making it much easier for you.

 Learn Mail Piece Design for Automation-Compatible USPS Delivery – And Win Big!